Professor Harry Prosen

 Professor Harry Prosen, M.D., M.Sc.
 Emeritus Professor of Psychiatry and Behavioural Medicine, Medical College of Wisconsin

-Professor Harry Prosen, who wrote the Introduction to Jeremy Griffith’s 2016 book FREEDOM: The End Of The Human Condition, is a Canadian professor of psychiatry who has worked in the field for over 50 years.
-His former roles include Head of the Department of Psychiatry at the University of Manitoba, Chairman of the Department of Psychiatry and Behavioural Medicine at the Medical College of Wisconsin, and President of the Canadian Psychiatric Association.
+Professor Harry Prosen (1930-2021), who wrote the Introduction to Jeremy Griffith’s 2016 book FREEDOM: The End Of The Human Condition, was a Canadian professor of psychiatry who worked in the field for over 50 years.
+His roles included Head of the Department of Psychiatry at the University of Manitoba, Chairman of the Department of Psychiatry and Behavioural Medicine at the Medical College of Wisconsin, and President of the Canadian Psychiatric Association.

-Since 1998, Professor Prosen has been psychiatric consultant to the Bonobo Species Preservation Society, assisting primatologists working with one of the largest collections of captive bonobo primates in the world at the Milwaukee County Zoo, studying bonobo culture and development.
-This work has led to him receiving numerous consultations in the United States and other parts of the world concerning psychological and other problems in primates.
-Recently, the rehabilitation of an emotionally disturbed young bonobo named “Brian” generated substantial publicity, including a story in The Atlantic.
+Since 1998, Professor Prosen was psychiatric consultant to the Bonobo Species Preservation Society, assisting primatologists working with one of the largest collections of captive bonobo primates in the world at the Milwaukee County Zoo, studying bonobo culture and development.
+This work led to him receiving numerous consultations in the United States and other parts of the world concerning psychological and other problems in primates.
+The rehabilitation of an emotionally disturbed young bonobo named “Brian” generated substantial publicity, including a story in The Atlantic.
 (You can hear a wonderful interview with Professor Prosen talking about his amazing psychiatric work with bonobos if you visit his Wikipedia page and click on the link underneath his photograph.)

-Professor Prosen has been responsible for continuing in a major way the development of two departments of psychiatry and, for this work, was listed in the 2005—2006 America’s Registry of Outstanding Professionals.
+Professor Prosen had been responsible for continuing in a major way the development of two departments of psychiatry and, for this work, was listed in the 2005—2006 America’s Registry of Outstanding Professionals.

-Professor Prosen has written over 70 books, monographs and articles, reviewed over 30 books and delivered over 60 presentations at various conferences.
-He is currently a peer-reviewer for the American Journal of Psychotherapy.
+Professor Prosen wrote over 70 books, monographs and articles, reviewed over 30 books and delivered over 60 presentations at various conferences.
+He was also a peer-reviewer for the American Journal of Psychotherapy.

 Professor Prosen obtained his M.D. in 1955, his M.Sc. in 1957, and his Diploma in Psychiatry in 1959—all from Canada’s University of Manitoba.

-Professor Prosen also wrote the Foreword to Jeremy Griffith’s book The Book Of Real Answers To Everything, which I think is also worth including here:
+Professor Prosen also wrote the Foreword to Jeremy Griffith’s book The Book Of Real Answers To Everything:

 “While I am a psychiatrist, not a biologist, the subject of our human condition is the area of inquiry where psychiatry and biology finally converge.
 Evidence for this is the term ‘Evolutionary Psychology’, which is one of the theories currently used to explain human behaviour—specifically the human condition.
 Given the plight of the world—which we humans are responsible for—the human condition is certainly the subject upon which all areas of science should be focused.
 As the Harvard biologist Edward O. Wilson has said, ‘The human condition is the most important frontier of the natural sciences’ (Consilience, 1998, p.298).